About this Event

 - Jeremy McClane, Associate Professor of Law, University of Illinois College of Law

-- Keith Nelsen, Executive Vice President, General Counsel, Best Buy
+- Keith Nelsen (PDF), Executive Vice President, General Counsel, Best Buy

 - Yaron Nili, Assistant Professor, University of Wisconsin Law School